Research

 Basic Page Sidebar Menu Perry World House

-The Global Innovation Program takes a three-pronged approach: It draws on the extensive expertise of individuals in schools, departments, centers, and programs across Penn.
-It bridges the worlds of academia and policy making by engaging thought-leaders from around the world in meaningful exchange and collaborative, interdisciplinary research.
-And it is establishing a growing global network of leaders and influencers who value—and increasingly rely upon—Perry World House as a non-partisan resource for innovative ideas.
+We draw on the extensive expertise of individuals in schools, departments, centers, and programs across Penn, and we bridge the worlds of academia and policymaking by engaging thought leaders from around the world in meaningful exchange and interdisciplinary research.
+Our growing global network of leaders and influencers value—and increasingly rely upon—Perry World House as a non-partisan resource for innovative ideas.

 Research Themes